 Appeals

-5.2-2 A lawyer who is a witness in proceedings must not appear as advocate in any appeal from the decision in those proceedings, unless the matter about which he or she testified is purely formal or uncontroverted.
+5.2-2 A lawyer who is a witness in proceedings must not appear as advocate in any appeal from the decision in those proceedings, unless the matter about which they testified is purely formal or uncontroverted.

 Commentary

-This rule does not apply to a lawyer who is self-represented.
+[1] This rule does not apply to a lawyer who is self-represented.